SIXTH FORM OVERVIEW

 The girls can relax and enjoy their lunch in their own space, Café 6.
 They can order their lunch, catch up with friends and swap stories while keeping up to date with the latest news via the television.
-They also have access to a dedicated Sixth Form work area where they can study alongside their peers.

 Sixth Formers have their own small tutor group which meets regularly and the tutor works closely with individual students over two years, monitoring academic process and overseeing personal well-being.
 Additional support is provided by the Director of Sixth Form, the Academic Deputy Head, Pastoral Deputy Head and House staff.

 During their time in the Sixth Form, students are encouraged to take advantage of the many opportunities on offer.
 These range from organised schemes such as Duke of Edinburgh, Young Enterprise, Model United Nations and public speaking to summer balls, trips out with friends and a vast range of extra-curricular activities.
-We also organise regular social events with our ‘brother’ schools such as The Oratory and Shiplake College.

 Queen Anne’s School offers Scholarships for entry at Sixth Form based upon merit to encourage the promotion of excellence across all aspects of the school’s life.